MindsIgnited/ai-activity-summary/SETUP.md

    - Set `SLACK_CHANNELS` to comma-separated channel names
    - The bot must be added to these channels

+4. **Configure User Filtering** (NEW):
+   - Set `SLACK_USER_EMAIL` to your email address
+   - This ensures only your messages are fetched for privacy
+   - If not configured, all messages will be fetched (with warning logs)

 ### Microsoft Teams API

 1. **Register Azure AD Application**: